ryppl/__legacy/source/index.rst

 * Find the link on the right that says "Clone this repository on Gitorious".
 This is where you will push your code to for public consumption.
-I've chosen to name it "straszheim-sandbox" for the purposes of this documentation.
+I've chosen to name it "straszheim" for the purposes of this documentation.
 This repository is now listed as a clone on the main boost page.